-(29.1) Reporting to London VTS

-All Vessels fitted with VHF radio must:

-- (a) upon entering the Thames Barrier Control Zone or departing a berth or mooring within the Thames Barrier Control Zone, report their intentions to London VTS: - (b) if proceeding through the Thames Barrier, request permission and use only spans allocated by London VTS.
-Requests to use an alternative span for navigational safety reasons must be made in good time to London VTS.

-General Direction 29.1 does not apply to Vessels only intending to navigate west of Greenwich Yacht Club or east of the Woolwich Ferry respectively.
+- (29.1) All Vessels fitted with VHF radio must: - (a) upon entering the Thames Barrier Control Zone or departing a berth or mooring within the Thames Barrier Control Zone, report their intentions to London VTS; - (b) if proceeding through the Thames Barrier, request permission and use only spans allocated by London VTS.
+Requests to use an alternative span for navigational safety reasons must be made in good time to London VTS. - (29.2) General Direction 29.1 does not apply to Vessels only intending to navigate west of Greenwich Yacht Club or east of the Woolwich Ferry respectively. - (29.3) Navigation between piers exhibiting red crosses or through a span closed to Navigation is prohibited; - (29.4) Vessels not fitted with VHF radio, including yachts, dinghies, powerboats, sculls, rowing boats and canoes must navigate through the span that lies furthest to the starboard side of the channel and is marked as open to Navigation and having sufficient depth of water. - (29.5) During a Thames Barrier closure, a Vessel must not pass Margaretness inward-bound or Blackwall Point outward-bound without permission from London VTS or a Harbourmaster on a harbour service launch. - (29.6) A Vessel must not overtake another Vessel or carry out manoeuvres in the Thames Barrier Control Zone without the permission of London VTS.

-(29.2) Navigational Spans

-- (a) Navigation between piers exhibiting red crosses or through a span closed to Navigation is prohibited; - (b) Vessels not fitted with VHF radio, including yachts, dinghies, powerboats, sculls, rowing boats and canoes must navigate through the span that lies furthest to the starboard side of the channel and is marked as open to Navigation and having sufficient depth of water.

-(29.3) Thames Barrier Closures

-During a Thames Barrier closure, a Vessel must not pass Margaretness inward-bound or Blackwall Point outward-bound without permission from London VTS or a Harbourmaster on a harbour service launch.

-(29.4) Overtaking and Manoeuvring Restrictions

-A Vessel must not overtake another Vessel or carry out manoeuvres in the Thames Barrier Control Zone without the permission of London VTS.

-(29.5) Restrictions on Anchoring

-- (a) A Vessel must not anchor between the Woolwich Ferry Terminal and Greenwich Yacht Club without the permission of London VTS, other than in an emergency; - (b) A Vessel must not anchor within 100 metres of the Thames Barrier.

-(29.6) Navigation in Restricted Visibility

-(a) Vessels more than 50 metres in Length Overall must not navigate through the Thames Barrier during periods when visibility at the Thames Barrier is declared by London VTS to be less than 0.5 nautical mile.

-(b) Reporting Vessels of 50 metres or less in Length Overall must not navigate through the Thames Barrier during periods when visibility at the Thames Barrier is declared by London VTS to be less than 0.25 nautical mile.

-(29.7) Vessels Under Sail
+(29.7) A Vessel must not;